CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

     b.
 When the logo indicates the *Knowing Note* is for Home Care, add the title in English to the header of the translation, right justified (left justified for right-to- left languages), 8 pt.
 Arial, regular.

+11. When translating *Health Topics* (*Health Topics* usually include *HT* in the file name.
+If you are unsure if a document is a *Health Topic* or not, ask.):

-11. When translating *Health Topics*, add *Health Topic: Title* in English to the footer of the translation, right justified (left justified for right-to-left languages), 8 pt.
-Arial, regular, e.g. *Health Topic: Hearing Loss.*
+    a.
+Add *Health Topic: Title - Language* in English to the footer of the translation, right justified (left justified for right-to-left languages), 8 pt.
+Arial, regular, e.g. *Health Topic: Hearing Loss - Spanish*.

-    a.   *Health Topics* usually include *HT* in the file name.
-If you are unsure if a documents is a *Health Topic* or not, ask.
+    b.
+Keep the revision date exactly as it is written in English, i.e. month/year.

 12. For translations into English, add *Translated by Cincinnati Children's* to the footer of the translation, right justified, 8 pt.
 Arial, regular.

 13. For citations on References pages at the end of documents, keep everything as-is, but add a translation of the title in \[brackets\] after the English title.

+14. Leave sections labeled *For office use only* in English.
+Make the label *For office use only* bilingual.

+15. Only convert measurements when they are used as approximations in prose, e.g. “ten feet away,” “a couple miles,” “a few pounds,” etc.

 Specific Languages
 ==================